 May Day (1 May)

-The first of May is called the May Day, also known as Labour Day and International Worker’s Day.
-It is a celebration of laborers and the working classes—promoted by the international labor movement.
+The first of May is called May Day, also known as Labour Day and International Workers’ Day.
+It is a celebration of laborers and the working classes, promoted by the international labor movement.

-In 2025, Buddha Purnima will be commemorated on Monday, 12, of the Gregorian month of May.
+In 2026, Buddha Purnima will also be commemorated on Friday, the 1st of the Gregorian month of May.

 Buddha Purnima falls on the first full moon of the Hindu lunisolar month of Vesakha.
 It is a celebration of the birth anniversary of Gautama Buddha, the eighth reincarnation of Lord Vishnu, the founder of the Buddhist religion.

-The holiday for Eid-ul-Adha in 2025 is on Saturday, 7 June.
+The holiday for Eid-ul-Zuha in 2026 is on Wednesday, 27 May.
 However, the celebration depends entirely on the movement of the Moon.

 Muharram marks the commencement of the Islamic New Year, symbolizing a period of renewal and deep spiritual reflection.